RedHatRanger/RHCA9Vagrant/EX342_Linux_Troubleshooting/EXAMS/Exam_B.md

-# EXAM B: Troubleshooting Boot Issues
+# EXAM B: Test Your Knowledge Lab Exercise for Labs 8-11

 ## Objective